skytreader/test-of-titans/readme.markdown

 characters allowed in the string.
 - `min-len` - **1 by default.** Minimum possible length of the string generated.
 - `max-len` - **Required.** Maximum possible length of the string generated.

+## List types

+List types allow you to group atomic types in a single line.
+Their type key is the same as their atomic counterparts _but_ appended with `-list`.
+They feature three new attributes: `delimiter`, `count`, and `varlabel`.

 `int-list` - List of integers.